mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 4. Save your HTML and CSS files and reload the page in a web browser.

-The level one heading at the top of the document should now be read.
-If that happens, congratulations — you have successfully applied some CSS to an HTML document.
-If that doesn't happen, carefully check that you've typed everything correctly.
+The level one heading at the top of the document is now red.
+Congratulations — you have successfully applied CSS to an HTML document.

-You can continue to work in `styles.css` locally, or you can use our interactive editor below to continue with this tutorial.
-The interactive editor acts as if the CSS in the first panel is linked to the HTML document, just as we have with our document above.
+To continue with this tutorial, you can continue to work in the local `styles.css` file or you can use our interactive editor.

 ## Styling HTML elements